-Morris dancing continued in popularity until the industrial revolution and its accompanying drastic social change.
-Four current teams claim a continuous lineage of tradition within their village: Abingdon, Bampton, Headington Quarry and Chipping Campden.
+Morris Dancing continued in popularity until the industrial revolution and it's accompanying drastic social change.
+Four current teams claim a continuous lineage of tradition within their village: Abingdon, Bampton, Headington Quarry, and Chipping Campden.
 Other villages have revived their own traditions, and hundreds of other teams across the globe have adopted (and adapted) these traditions, or have created their own styles from the basic building blocks of morris stepping and figures.

 Several English folklorists were responsible for recording and reviving the tradition in the early 20th century, often from a bare handful of surviving members of mid-19th-century village sides (teams).
-Among these, the most notable are Cecil Sharp, Maud Karpeles, and Mary Neal.
+Among these the most notable are Cecil Sharp, Maud Karpeles, and Mary Neal.
 Boxing Day 1899 is widely regarded as the signal starting point for the morris revival.
 Cecil Sharp was visiting at a friend's house in Headington, near Oxford, when the Headington Quarry morris side arrived to perform.
-Sharp was intrigued by the music and collected several tunes from the side's musician, William Kimber; not until about a decade later, however, did he begin collecting the dances, spurred and at first assisted by Mary Neal, a founder of the Esperance Club (a dressmaking cooperative and club for young working women in London), and Herbert MacIlwaine, musical director of the Esperance Club.
+Sharp was intrigued by the music and collected several tunes from the side's musician, William Kimber; not until about a decade later, however, did he begin collecting the dances, spurred and at first assisted by Mary Neal, a founder of the Esperance Club (a dressmaking cooperative and club for young women in London), and Herbert MacIlwaine, musical director of the Esperance Club.
 Neal was looking for dances for her girls to perform, and so the first revival performance was by young women in London.